jon1enforce/DEBUG_pybitmessage/README.md

 modification with libressl support in openssl.py, latex bridge in protocol.py.
-security patch with json instead of pickle, and whitelist traffic.
+security patch with json instead of pickle, and whitelisted traffic.